Official UK Government Partner

 • Be aware of the early help process.
 This includes identifying emerging problems, liaising with the Designated Safeguarding Lead, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment.

-• Assess the impact of this policy in keeping vulnerable adults safe.
+• Assess the impact of this policy in keeping children and vulnerable adults safe.

-• Contribute any local, contextual information that may support vulnerable adults’ safety and welfare.
+• Contribute any local, contextual information that may support children’ safety and welfare.

-• Receive and consider regular reports from tutors about the effectiveness of safeguarding and adult protection at the company
+• Receive and consider regular reports from tutors about the effectiveness of safeguarding and child protection at the company

-• Keep abreast of training to ensure that tutors have the skills, knowledge and understanding necessary to keep all vulnerable adults safe.
+• Keep abreast of training to ensure that tutors have the skills, knowledge and understanding necessary to keep all children and vulnerable adults safe.

 • Educate and engage tutors on working rights in the UK, ensuring that tutors have clear information around work, fair and prompt payment and policies that ensure that no tutor is disadvantaged through their work at Study Mind.